 The surname Miele was first found in Wurtemberg and Bavaria, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name Mahler became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

-Important Dates for the Miele family
+Early History of the Miele family

 This web page shows only a small excerpt of our Miele research.
 Another 80 words (6 lines of text) covering the years 1723 and 1807 are included under the topic Early Miele History in all our PDF Extended History products and printed products wherever possible.